java-abhinav07/formreader/log.md

     1. Added result samples + visualizations
     1. Train-Test distribution was same, need public dataset to evaluate properly
     1. Starting to implement modified aocr
+1. 26/08/2020
+    1. The results indicate that the network is unable to generalize and the dataset used for training is not desirable